pimcore/pimcore/doc/Development_Documentation/23_Installation_and_Upgrade/09_Upgrade_Notes/01_Within_V5/README.md

 | `$this->href()` | `Href` | `href` | `$this->relation()` | `Relation` | `relation` |
 | `$this->multihref()` | `Multihref` | `multihref` | `$this->relations()` | `Relations` | `relations` |

-#### E-Commerce Framework - Added methods to interfaces `IOrderAgent` and `ICheckoutManager`
+#### E-Commerce Framework - Added methods to interfaces `IOrderAgent`, `ICheckoutManager` and `ICartManager`

-This only affects you, when you created custom implementations of the interfaces `IOrderAgent` or `ICheckoutManager` and did not extend the default implementations.
+This only affects you, when you created custom implementations of the interfaces `IOrderAgent`, `ICheckoutManager` or `ICartManager` and did not extend the default implementations.
 Otherwise no action is needed.
 - `IOrderAgent`: method `public function initPayment();` was added.
 - `ICheckoutManager`: method `public function initOrderPayment();` was added.
+- `ICartManager`: method `public function getOrCreateCartByName($name);` was added.

 ## Version 5.5.4